-But value judgements and ideas about morals do not lead anywhere, for they will not change the laws of economics that generate these developments.
-Among these, it is primarily the law on factor price convergence that is responsible for the German problems.
-Factor price convergence says essentially that wages of trading partners at similar stages of development converge because capital movements and merchandise trade create in fact one single world labour market.
-If factor price convergence is resisted, the unemployment results that is so lamented in Germany.
+But value judgments and ideas about morals do not lead anywhere, for they will not change the laws of economics that generate these developments.
+Among the laws of economics, it is primarily the law on factor price equalisation that is responsible for the German problems.
+Factor price equalisation says essentially that wages of trading partners at similar stages of development converge because capital movements and merchandise trade create in fact one single world labour market.
+If factor price equalisation is resisted, the unemployment results that is so lamented in Germany.

-Factor price convergence is not a spontaneous event.
+Factor price equalisation is not a spontaneous event.
 It is a slowly but surely proceeding economic tendency of an iron law of economics that will take generations to work its way through.
-Even under the optimistic assumption that 'sigma convergence' is two per cent per annum, corresponding to a half life of 35 years, for closing the wage gap, hourly wage costs in the new EU countries will have risen from their current 13 per cent to 50 per cent of west German wage costs by 2030.
-If previous convergence experience in Western Europe, which suggests a convergence rate of about one per cent is used for the forecast, 50 per cent of west German wages will be reached only by about 2060 (Sinn and Ochel, 2003, p.
-871; and Egger and Pfaffermayr, 2006).
+Even under the optimistic assumption that sigma convergence is 2% p.a., corresponding to a half life of 35 years, for closing the wage gap, hourly wage costs in the new EU countries will have risen from their current 13% to 50% of west German wage costs by 2030.
+If previous convergence experience in western Europe which suggests a convergence rate of about 1% is used for the forecast, 50% of west German wages will be reached only by about 2060 (Sinn and Ochel, 2003, p.
+871; Egger and Pfaffermayr, 2006)..

 Unfortunately, wage convergence as a rule moves in both directions.
 East European wages will rise faster than would have been the case in the absence of the collapse of the Iron Curtain, and German wages will rise less or even decline.

-Germany can try to slow down factor price convergence by increasing its innovation lead.
-After all, one can be much more expensive if one remains better.
+Germany can try to slow down factor price equalisation by increasing its innovation lead.
+After all, one can be as much more expensive as one remains better.
 A strengthening of basic research, promotion of innovation and improvement of education in schools and universities, these belong to the agenda of a rational policy.
 But the competitors are not stupid either, and technological knowledge that gives rise to productivity leads spreads quickly.
 Nobody can prevent inventors and entrepreneurs from exploiting their patents in Poland or China.
-There are ways to slow down factor price convergence by becoming better, but they are limited.
-If Germany tries, however, to slow down factor price convergence by political power, be it the power of the unions or the power of the welfare state, mass unemployment will be the inevitable result.
+There are ways to slow down factor price equalisation by becoming better, but they are limited.

+If Germany tries, however, to slow down factor price equalisation by political power, be it the power of the unions or the power of the welfare state, mass unemployment will be the inevitable result.